MLRegTest: A Benchmark for the Machine Learning of Regular Languages

 The Long Random Test sets were generated similarly by randomly sampling strings of each length without replacement.

 The Short Adversarial Test sets for each $L$ were constructed according to the following procedure.
-We constructed the transducer $A\circ T\circ C$ where $A$ is the original automaton used to construct SR Test, $T$ is the transducer recognizing the relation $\{ (x,y) \mid x,y\in\Sigma, d(x,y)=1\}$, and $C$ is the automaton recognizing the complement of $L$, and where $\circ$ indicates composition.
-Consequently $A\circ T\circ C$ is the transducer whose paths correspond to positive strings $x$ of length $\ell$ and negative strings $y$ such that $d(x,y)=1$.
-For each $\ell$, 5,000 unique paths were randomly selected, assuming a uniform distribution over outbound edges at each state to ultimately obtain 50,000 unique pairs of positive and negative strings.
+We constructed the transducer $C\circ T\circ A$ where $A$ is the original automaton used to construct the SR Test, $T$ is the transducer recognizing the relation $\{ (x,y) \mid x,y\in\Sigma^*, d(x,y)=1\}$, and $C$ is the automaton recognizing the complement of $L$, and where $\circ$ indicates composition.
+Consequently $C\circ T\circ A$ is the transducer whose paths correspond to positive strings $x$ of length $\ell$ and negative strings $y$ such that $d(x,y)=1$.
+This machine was weighted to ensure a uniform distribution over its paths.
+For each $\ell$, 5,000 unique paths were randomly selected to ultimately obtain 50,000 unique pairs of positive and negative strings.
 The Long Adversarial Test sets were generated similarly to the SA Test sets.

 The above procedures produced 6 data sets (Train, Dev, SR, SA, LR, LA), each with 50,000 positive and 50,000 negative strings.
 We then made additional Train, Dev, SR, SA, LR, LA sets of 1/10th and 1/100th the size by downsampling.
 Consequently, for every language we prepared 3 training sets, 3 development sets and 12 test sets.
 The sets with 100,000 words we call ``Large'', those with 10k words we call ``Mid'', and those with 1,000 words we call ``Small.''
 These sets are nested so that every string in the Small set is included in the Mid set, which is included in Large set.